konturio/geocint-runner/DOCUMENTATION.md

 - [scripts/](scripts) - scripts that perform data transformation
 - [tables/](tables) - SQL, which generates a table
-- [static_data](static_data) - static file-based data stored in geocint repository All these folders are removed and recreated each time when geocint pipeline starts.
+- [static_data](static_data) - static file-based data stored in geocint repository All these folders and files are removed and recreated each time when geocint pipeline starts.

-After running the pipeline, make will create additional folders.
-These folders are used to store input (in folder), intermediate (mid folder), and output (out folder) data files.
+After running the pipeline, make will create additional folders and files.
+These folders are used to store input (in folder), intermediate (mid folder), and output (out folder) data files:
-Make-profiler uses the timestamps of these files as timestamps for the execution of such a target:
 - [data/](data) - file-based input, middle, output data.
 	- data/in - all input data, downloaded elsewhere
 	- data/in/raster - all downloaded GeoTIFFs